-1. What is quality control?
-How it could improve your products quality and benefit your production business?
+What is quality control?
+How could it improve your product quality and benefit your production business?

 Quality control (QC) is the key to establishing a successful business and is a segment that plays a crucial role in the manufacturing process.

 QC inspectors protect the consumer from defective products and the company from damage to its reputation due to the manufacturing processes.
-In other words, not only the customer satisfaction and trust are guaranteed, but also the positive image of the company is also protected.
-By undertaking effective inspection and control over production processes and operations, it can help the company to save their production costs, enable the optimum utilization of the available resources, and of course, enhance efficiency.
+In other words, not only is the customer satisfaction and trust guaranteed, but also the positive image of the company is protected.
+Effective inspection and management of production operations and processes can help the business reduce production costs, make the best use of its resources, and, of course, increase efficiency.

 Described as such, quality control remains rather vague.
-What we have witnessed in South East Asia through our years of experience at SOA is that there are several visions and steps in quality control management that are regularly taken into account.
-Following the process of manufacturing from the beginning to the ending, every step always has a QC inspection way to proceed and follow.
+What we have witnessed in Southeast Asia through our years of experience at SOA is that there are several visions and steps in quality control management that are regularly taken into account.
+Following the process of manufacturing from the beginning to the end, every step always has a QC inspection way to proceed and follow.

 Depending on the countries, the customer presence, the sensitivity of products, and the relation with suppliers, all of these quality controls can be implemented totally or partially.
 It is not rare to see buyers handling directly with the manufacturer for the pre-production sample, as well as in-line & out-line inputs, and then deciding to hire third parties to conduct final inspections and/or testing.